bbspike/Fabwelt-Token/README.md

 # communitycoin
 Community coin

- - 1% burn rate for every TX (stops at 50% of initial supply)
+ - 1% tax rate for every TX (stops at 50% of initial supply)
- - 0.5% tax rate for every TX (stops at 50% of initial supply)
+ - 1% governance rate for every TX (stops at 50% of initial supply)
- - 0.5% governance rate for every TX (stops at 50% of initial supply)
+ - 1% Liquidity fee
  - 0.5% max transfer rate per TX (anti whale)
  - Supply 500.000.000

 The governance rate is send to a wallet that can be used every 3 months by team for whatever the community votes for.
 Community could vote to use the funds for marketing, airdrops, development etc. Community decides and the amount in the wallet at that moment can be used for it.
 With this feature community can decides what the coin needs at that moment and improve it.